 - Open to applicants on all PAIS taught MA programmes, including the Double Degrees (Warwick year only).

-- Candidates must apply to the university and have paid their application fee no later no later than 26 April 2019.
+- Candidates must apply to the university and have paid their application fee no later than 23 April 2020.
 You must submit your application to the MA programme before submitting your application.

 - Candidates must apply for the opportunity no later than 23 April 2020.

 - All supporting documentation for the university application, including your reference, must be received no later than 30 April 2020.